jones58/brutalist-map/README.md

 ## TODO:

-- Add to mapbox:

-- Edit media queries

-  - Edit media queries for tablet
-  - Keep testing and editing for different screen sizes.
-Use chrome, safari, firefox.
-Also browserstack and 192.168.0.254... on phone.
 - Edit popup size for mobile - atm it's too big and covers visited count (see on personal phone).
 Could get around this by hiding github link on mobile maybe.

 - Accessibility

   - Go through docs and see if there are any accessibility issues.
   - check in lighthouse.

+- different colour marker for if visited

+- Keep testing and editing for different screen sizes.
+Use chrome, safari, firefox.
+Also browserstack and 192.168.0.254... on phone.

 - Share it
   - cohort